10110111/CalcMySky/doc/model_generation.md

 ```
     solar irradiance at TOA: 1.037, 1.249, 1.684, 1.975, 1.968, 1.877, 1.854, 1.818, 1.723, 1.604, 1.516, 1.408, 1.309, 1.23, 1.142, 1.062
 ```
 2. A file path prepended with `"file "`.
+The format is described in [Spectrum file format](#spectrum-format) section.
 Here the spectrum may be sampled at any points, it will be resampled to match `wavelengths` automatically.
 Example:
 ```
     solar irradiance at TOA: file spectra/solar-irradiance-at-toa.csv
 ```